top of page

 Take a new green bag located next to the fire-hose reel and line it with a plastic bag and place it in the empty bin.

 Vacuum your room and empty the wastebasket.
-Wipe down all shelves.
+Wipe down all surfaces including windowsills.
 Cleaning supplies are held in the loft stair shelves for upstairs and in the entry cupboard for downstairs.

 Meals and Coffee